-A comparative review of the Registrant's financial operations for the period ended December 31, 2014 visà-vis the same period last year showed the following: Total revenues increased by P80.2M or 1234.5% mainly due to the Gain on fair value change in investment property and Gain on disposal of assets.
+A comparative review of the Registrant's financial operations for the year ended December 31, 2014 vis-à-vis the same period of the previous year showed the following:

+Total revenues increased by P80.2M or 1234.5% mainly due to the Gain on fair value change in investment property and Gain on disposal of assets.
 Total operating expenses decreased by P66.2M or 79.7% due to the decrease in Foreign exchange losses.
 In addition, there are no additional provision for litigation claims and no loss on disposal of assets in 2014 vs. 2013.